xinqian-mit/API_Phonons/Readme.md

 quippy.potential.Potential objects' calculate function.

 To have proper plot of phonon bandstructures, it's also recommended to install latex support.
 For ubuntu just do "apt-get install texlive-latex-recommended".

-Also remember to install joblib and matscipy.
+Other python libraries include: joblib # For some parallelization matscipy numba # This save you from implementing the code in C. If a function is calld many time, jit it.

 The python executable bandplot is used to export band.yaml files to text, new version of phonopy-bandplot by phonopy doesn't have this function anymore, but using bandplot requires